ChaitanyaJoshiX/1-PU/README.md

 # 1-PU-Programs
 All the programs I am coding as a part of the 1 year syllabus under Department Of Pre-University Education.

-Updated every 2 weeks or so based on my lab classes 😀

 If you are trying to run this code in a modern IDE (VS code, Atom, etc.)
 Please make the necessary removals (getch(), iostream.h)